Lake Ontario-St. Lawrence River 2017 High Water Levels - Questions and Answers

-No, Plan 2014 has not constrained Lake Ontario outflows.
-The factors that have constrained outflows this year would have been the same under any regulation plan: highly variable ice conditions in the St. Lawrence River, upstream and downstream flooding and navigation safety.
+The factors that constrained outflows in 2017 are uncontrolled, natural factors that would have been the same under any regulation plan: highly variable ice conditions in the St. Lawrence River, upstream and downstream flooding and navigation safety.
 Despite these constraints, total releases were well above average in 2017 and outflows were increased to record-setting rates as downstream flooding subsided from late May to mid-August.

 Back to top

 Could dams on the Ottawa River have been operated to reduce flows to the St. Lawrence River?